-An eligible family residing in a proposed PBV contract unit on the date the proposal is selected by the PHA is considered an "in-place family."
+An eligible family residing in a proposed PBV contract unit on the date the proposal is selected by COC is considered an "in-place family."
 These families are afforded protection from displacement under the PBV rule.
-If a unit to be placed under contract (either an existing unit or a unit requiring rehabilitation) is occupied by an eligible family on the date the proposal is selected, the in-place family must be placed on the PHA's waiting list.
-Once the family's continued eligibility is determined (the PHA may deny assistance to an in-place family for the grounds specified in 24 CFR 982.552 and 982.553), the family must be given an absolute selection preference and the PHA must refer these families to the project owner for an appropriately sized PBV unit in the project.
+If a unit to be placed under contract (either an existing unit or a unit requiring rehabilitation) is occupied by an eligible family on the date the proposal is selected, the in-place family must be placed on COC's waiting list.
+Once the family's continued eligibility is determined (COC may deny assistance to an in-place family for the grounds specified in 24 CFR 982.552 and 982.553), the family must be given an absolute selection preference and COC must refer these families to the project owner for an appropriately sized PBV unit in the project.
 Admission of eligible in-place families is not subject to income targeting requirements.